 Any Engineering Society affiliated group bank account balances that are below zero, not as a result of operational year expenses, as approved by the Director of Finance, shall be considered as affiliated group debt.

-Affiliated groups that are in debt past the current operational year, as mentioned in Error!
-Reference source not found., must develop a repayment plan approved by the Vice-President (Operations) and the Director of Finance.
+Affiliated groups that are in debt past the current operational year must develop a repayment plan approved by the Vice-President (Finance & Admnistration) and the Director of Finance.

-Groups that do not have a pre-existing repayment plan must meet with the Vice-President (Operations) and the Director of Finance to develop one.
+Groups that do not have a pre-existing repayment plan must meet with the Vice-President (Finance & Administration) and the Director of Finance to develop one.

 The purpose of the repayment plan is to reinstate the group’s financial standing with the Society by repaying any debts owed within a reasonable timeframe.

-If the debts owed are not repaid within this allocated timeframe and by any pre-discussed deadlines, the group will immediately lose access to their account, and will be subject to consequences as stated below in C.3.2e.
+If the debts owed are not repaid within this allocated timeframe and by any pre-discussed deadlines, the group will immediately lose access to their account, and will be subject to consequences as stated below in C.3.2.e.

-The Vice-President (Operations) and the Director of Finance may request a meeting with any affiliated group regarding debt, and they must respond within the next 96 hours.
+The Vice-President (Finance & Administration) and the Director of Finance may request a meeting with any affiliated group regarding debt, and they must respond within the next 96 hours.

-Failure to respond to this request or abide by a repayment plan will be considered as neglection of debt and may result in consequences at the discretion of the Vice-President (Operations), including a motion to de-ratify the group at fault.
+Failure to respond to this request or abide by a repayment plan will be considered as neglection of debt and may result in consequences at the discretion of the Vice-President (Finance & Administration), including a motion to de-ratify the group at fault.

 Repayment plans must include the following.